Smartking1/Stable-Diffusion-Enhancement/README.md

 | Objects | (if mentioned) |

 This breakdown gives structure and understanding to the raw prompt.
+The PromptAnalyzer class is designed to analyze a text prompt and automatically extract key details like cultural elements, general categories, subjects, colors, styles, and time of day.
+It helps in understanding the context, setting, and characteristics described in any given text prompt — especially those rich in African cultural references.

+🔹 Initialization
+When an instance of PromptAnalyzer is created, it sets up:

+Cultural Keywords:
+A dictionary containing specific African cultural references (e.g., ethnic groups like Yoruba, Igbo, Maasai, traditional clothing like agbada, kente, etc.), linked to their corresponding attributes (like region, type, etc.).

+General Categories:
+A dictionary that maps broad themes (e.g., portrait, landscape, urban, wildlife) to related keywords.

+Color Patterns:
+A list of common color-related words (e.g., red, blue, vibrant, pastel) to detect color themes in the prompt.

+Style Patterns:
+A list of popular artistic styles (e.g., realistic, cartoon, oil painting, cinematic) that might be mentioned in the prompt.

+🔹 Method: analyze(prompt)
+Takes a text prompt as input and returns a context dictionary summarizing the extracted information.

+It performs the following steps:

+Preprocessing:

+Converts the prompt to lowercase for case-insensitive matching.

+Splits the text into words.

+Cultural Element Detection:

+Scans for cultural keywords and records matching ethnic groups, clothing, settings, etc.

+Flags the prompt as is_cultural = True if any cultural element is found.

+General Category Identification:

+Looks for general categories like portrait, landscape, urban, etc.

+Uses fallback heuristics:

+If "man", "woman", etc. are found → assume portrait.

+If nothing matches → default to landscape.

+Subject Extraction:

+Identifies subjects like "man", "child", "elder", and adds them to the subjects list.

+Color Detection:

+Identifies any color-related words present in the prompt.

+Style Detection:

+Finds stylistic descriptions (e.g., "sketch", "digital art", "surrealist").

+Time of Day Extraction:

+Tries to guess the time setting from words like "morning", "sunset", "night".

+Prompt Length:

+Calculates the number of words in the prompt.

+Result:

+Returns a dictionary summarizing all detected information:

+cultural_elements, general_category, subjects, colors, styles, time_of_day, prompt_length, and is_cultural.

 ✅ **Why Important?**
 Understanding individual cultural elements helps create **more vivid, respectful, and accurate enhanced prompts**.